 Seminars (indicated with the ENGS prefix) are limited to fifteen students.
 Professors may grant permission for additional students.

 Thesis Courses (ENG 6010, ENG 6020, ENG 6030) are scheduled on demand, and will not be listed on this schedule.

-Core Courses are offered on the following rotation: EED 5520, spring odd years; EED 5510, fall odd years; ENG 5000, spring even years, ENG 5300, fall even years.
+Core Courses are offered on the following rotation: EED 5520, spring odd years; EED 5510, fall odd years; ENG 5000 and ENGS 57xx, spring even years, ENG 5300, fall even years.
 Courses offered by the School of Education are offered most semesters, and may be available online; see Braveweb for details.

-Education courses are scheduled by the Department of Professional Pedagogy and Research; see this rotation for the usual schedule, and Braveweb for specific details.
+Education courses are scheduled by departments in the School of Education; see Braveweb for specific details.